raden93/veganlife/README.md

 ##### Forestry

-- [ ] Vegetable Wax get ore dict "itemWax"
+- [x] Vegetable Wax get ore dict "itemWax"

 ##### Other Integration

 - [x] Sulfur get ore dicts "dustSulfur" and "dustSulphur" ( "dustSulfur" is used for gunpowder recipe )
 - [x] Saltpeter get ore dicts "dustNiter", "dustNitre" and "dustSaltpeter" ( "dustSaltpeter" is used for gunpowder recipe )
-- [ ] Resin drops from coniferous woods
-- [ ] Kapok Tuft drops from other jungle trees

 #### Bugs